-Iowa offers a BA degree and a BS degree in informatics.
-The curriculum for both programs combines fundamental and practical computing knowledge with a cognate area in the liberal arts and sciences.
+The curriculum for the BA and BS programs combines fundamental and practical computing knowledge with a cognate area in the liberal arts and sciences.
 The intent is to provide the necessary background and skills to work at the interface of computing and another discipline.

 All informatics students complete the informatics core course work, an informatics elective, and an approved set of six or more courses in the cognate area.
-The core informatics course work includes:
+Core course work includes:

 - Introduction to Computer Science